-- Non-refundable application fees of up to $5,000 would be imposed on marijuana establishments, with the amount adjusted for inflation.
+- A non-refundable application fee of up to $5,000 would be imposed on marijuana establishments, with the amount adjusted for inflation.

 Employers and Private Property

-- Property owners could prohibit the consumption and display of cannabis.
+- Property owners could prohibit the possession and consumption of cannabis, except that in most cases landlords could not prevent tenants’ non-smoked use of cannabis.

 Prohibited Conduct and Penalties

-- The existing medical marijuana law would not be affected by HB 110, except that pre-existing medical marijuana licensed businesses receive priority in licensing.
+- The existing medical cannabis law would not be affected by HB 110, except that pre-existing medical marijuana licensed businesses receive priority in licensing.